paymennt/docs/community/10-funds-and-payments/index.md

 2. **[Monthly Statement](2-monthly-statement.md)**:
 Easily access and view all available monthly statements for your account.
 3. **[Payouts](3-payouts.md)**:
-View your payout history and manage your payout setting, including payout bank account and payout frequency
+View your payout history and manage your payout setting, including payout bank account and payout frequency.
 4. **[Settlement](4-settlement.md)**:
-View settlement history and monthly statement of your Paymennt account.
+View the settlement history and monthly statement of your Paymennt account.
 5. **[Disputes](5-dispute-chargeback.md)**:
-Access and review all dispute records
+Access and review all dispute records.
 6. **[Payment methods](6-payment-methods/index.mdx)**:
-Control the payment methods available for your customers to use
+Control the payment methods available for your customers to use.
 7. **[Tax settings](7-tax-settings.md)**:
-Manage tax settings for your products
+Manage tax settings for your products.
 8. **[Card-on-file](8-card-on-file.md)**:
-Manage your “Card-on-file” for paying your plans or subscription
+Manage your “Card-on-file” for paying your plans or subscription.
 9. **[Refund](9-refunds.mdx)**:
-Understand how refund can be processed in Paymennt
+Understand how refund can be processed in Paymennt.

 ## FAQ